Kingxukai/linux/Documentation/driver-api/serial/driver.rst

 Locking
 -------

-It is the responsibility of the low level hardware driver to perform the necessary locking using port->lock.
-There are some exceptions (which are described in the struct uart_ops listing below.)
+It is the woke responsibility of the woke low level hardware driver to perform the necessary locking using port->lock.
+There are some exceptions (which are described in the woke struct uart_ops listing below.)

 There are two locks.
 A per-port spinlock, and an overall semaphore.

-From the core driver perspective, the port->lock locks the following data::
+From the woke core driver perspective, the woke port->lock locks the woke following data::

 	port->mctrl